diaorui/peek-deck/bitcoin.md

 25yo, been dca’ing into btc since about 2022 and today I finally made it to 0.1.
 Road to 0.2 begins. 💎💎💎

-4h ago
+5h ago

 ---

 **[Something big is coming!!!](https://www.reddit.com/r/Bitcoin/comments/1poe4oq/something_big_is_coming/)**

-1h ago
+2h ago

 ---

 **[This is what buying Bitcoin looked like in 2011 - 1BTC = $3.5](https://www.reddit.com/r/Bitcoin/comments/1po8477/this_is_what_buying_bitcoin_looked_like_in_2011/)**

-5h ago
+6h ago

 ---